phunghx/robotics/Project 2 - RoboND-Pick-and-Place/writeup_carldgosselin.md

 T0_EE = T0_1 * T1_2 * T2_3 * T3_4 * T4_5 * T5_6 * T6_EE
 ```

-An adjustment is required to address a discrepancy between the DH table and the URDF (Universal Robotic Description Format) reference frame. <br>
+An adjustment is required to address a discrepancy between the DH table and the URDF (Universal Robotic Description Format) reference frame.
 The code below creates the correction matrix:
 ```
 # Operation needed to adjust the discrepancy between the DH table and the URDF reference frame vs DH convention